After living in Gwanak-gu for about two years, I decided to move to Yongin.

 I started thinking about this when I was visiting my sister-in-law in Wonju.
 In addition to the significantly lower housing prices compared to the suburbs of Seoul, I envied the fact that there were parks nearby where I could take my kids for walks, and most importantly, all the necessary infrastructure was in place, assuming I had a car.
 In fact, until I give up my job as a developer, I can’t move to a place like Wonju, but I think I can enjoy similar benefits in Yongin.

-In fact, as an extension of this idea, there’s even hope for full remote work these days.
-Even if I were to work remotely, I’d probably still have to commute to a coworking space or something, since I wouldn’t be able to work from home anyway.
-But the idea of being able to wake up every morning and drive to work somewhere I like without having to deal with the hell of traffic and rush hour traffic is very appealing.
-I think my quality of life would improve tremendously just by breaking out of the daily grind of the office.
+In fact, as an extension of this line of thinking, I even find myself hoping for a fully remote job these days.
+Even then, I’d probably still commute to a coworking space of some sort, since I don’t think I could really work from home.
+But the idea of waking up every morning and driving somewhere pleasant to work, without dealing with rush-hour subway hell or roads packed with traffic, is incredibly appealing.
+I think my quality of life would improve dramatically just by escaping the daily grind of going to the same office.

 I’ve always been a fan of motorcycle touring videos on YouTube when I’m feeling stuck in the office.
 Just watching the motorcycles traveling down the open road was enough to ease my frustration.
 But working fully remotely would make this wish a reality.
 Every morning, I can decide which office I want to go to.
 Some days it’s a coworking space in Hongdae, other days it’s a cafe with moderate white noise somewhere near Gapyeong.